 Upsize your recycling bin:

-You can swap your existing 240 litre recycling bin to a larger 360 litre bin for a one-off $25 fee by simply requesting at Councils Office main counter, or calling Council on 4993 4100 and paying with a credit card.
+You can swap your existing 240 litre recycling bin to a larger 360 litre bin for a one-off $25 fee by visiting Council's Customer Service Centre or calling Council on 4993 4100.

 Your recycling bin will be swapped on your regular recycling day.
-Please leave your recycling bin on the kerb until 5pm after it is emptied so it can be swapped over.
+Please leave your recycling bin on the kerb until 5pm so it can be emptied and swapped over.
 It may take up to eight weeks after your application is received for your bin to be swapped.

 The 240 litre recycling bin is 68cm wide and 85cm deep at the top (it tapers at the base) and 1.1 metres high.
 By comparison, the 360 litre recycling bin is 10cm wider, 12cm deeper and 4cm taller than the standard 240 litre recycling bin.
 A sample 360 litre bin is on display in the foyer of Council's Administration Building for those wishing to view be fore swapping.